-London is one of the most visited cities in the world attracting millions upon million of travellers each year.
-The city is home to the Queen of the United Kingdom, the world-reknown Big Ben and the Houses of Parliament (Westminster), as well as the famous red double decker buses and black cabs.
+London is one of the most visited cities in the world attracting millions upon millions of travellers each year.
+The city is home to the Queen of the United Kingdom, the world-renown Big Ben and the Houses of Parliament (Westminster), as well as the famous red double-decker buses and black cabs.

 Here are the best things to see and do during your visit to London.

 The Shard is London’s tallest building and provides exceptional views of the city.
 You can choose to head up to the Shard View which is an observation platform on the 69th and 72nd floor.
 Or if you prefer you could stay in the stunning Shangri-La Hotel which has rooms from the 36th-50th floor.
 They also have a restaurant and bar which you can visit.

 Read our post on the Shangri-La: A look inside the Shangri-La At The Shard

 Camden Town is London’s more diverse and quirky neighbourhood.
 Here you’ll find shop facades with giant shoes, planes and other random things on the outside.
 There’s the famous Camden Market where you can buy clothes and many more items, and slightly north of the station across Regents Canal, is a street food market, which is an awesome place to go for lunch.
 Visit camdenmarket.com to learn more.

 3. Go For a Walk Along the River Thames